adithyarao3103/Thesis-Template/Readme.md

 If you have appendices, create `appendix#.tex` files, i.e `appendix1.tex`, `appendix2.tex`, ... and set the `\numAppendix` in the details.tex to the number of appendices.

 Add your references as bibtex entries to the `references.bib` file in `metadata` folder.

+> [!IMPORTANT]
+> You need to set your LaTeX compiler to LuaLaTex to compile the thesis.
+> If you are on overleaf, go to Menu on top left, and select LuaLaTeX in compiler.

 After this compile the `THESIS.tex` file.